Glass Joe: Appearances

 Glass Joe's debut was in the first Punch-Out!! game for the arcades in 1984.
-His role was to give young players a sense of accomplishment which motivated them to spend more money to try and beat the more difficult opponents.
+His role was to give young players a sense of accomplishment which motivated them to spend more money to try to beat the more difficult opponents.
 Glass Joe later appeared in Punch-Out!! for the NES in 1987.
 While he did not appear in the SNES game's sequel, he opened a boxing school for potential fighters.
 Gabby Jay (the game's first opponent) attended this school and got his first and only win against Glass Joe.
 Glass Joe's most recent appearance was in Punch-Out!! for the Wii in 2009.
 He was one of the first characters revealed in pre-release material.
 The Wii Punch-Out!! has a mode called "Title Defense" which featured a more difficult version of Glass Joe among other opponents.
 This mode has Glass Joe wear a protective headgear out of a doctor's recommendation after an X-ray was done on his skull, causing him to be immune to jabs unless star-punched.
+A photo of Glass Joe appears in the 2023 film The Super Mario Bros.
+Movie, in a pizzeria called "Punch-Out Pizza".
+He was included in a series of trading cards which depict various Punch-Out!! boxers.

 Reception

-Glass Joe has come to be considered one of Punch-Out!!s signature characters.
-He was included in a series of trading cards which depict various Punch-Out!! boxers.
-Both UGO's Chris Plante and G4TV's "jmanalang" considered the fight with Glass Joe one of the most memorable NES moments.
+Glass Joe has come to be considered one of Punch-Out!!'s signature characters.
+Glass Joe is considered noteworthy for his weakness, with writers having used him as a test of the usability of NES controllers such as the U-Force and the Power Glove.
+His appearance in the "Title Defense" mode of the Wii Punch-Out!! received attention for his increased difficulty.
+Official Nintendo Magazine's Chris Scullion praised the fight and felt it proved that the Wii game would not be too easy.
+His name has been used as a derogatory term for sportspeople and teams who perform poorly, including Derek Anderson and the New York Mets.
+When asked who among his boxing opponents most reminded him of Glass Joe, Mike Tyson said Bruce Seldon whom he claimed he didn't even need to hit.
+Both UGO's Chris Plante and G4TV's jmanalang considered the fight with Glass Joe one of the most memorable NES moments.
 Plante felt that it was even more memorable than the in-game fight with Mike Tyson.
-GameDaily's Chris Buffa called Glass Joe one of the most unappreciated Nintendo characters and said that he wanted to see him succeed.
-Chris Morgan for Yardbarker described Glass Joe as one of "the most memorable characters from old school Nintendo games".

-His name has been used as a derogatory term for sportspeople who perform poorly such as Derek Anderson and Ahmad Bradshaw.
-The name has also been used by ESPN's Bill Simmons to describe his disappointment with the heavyweight championship fight between boxers Wladimir Klitschko and Chris Byrd.
-When asked who among his boxing opponents most reminded him of Glass Joe, Mike Tyson said Bruce Seldon whom he claimed he didn't even need to hit.
-Yahoo!
-Sports' Mike Oz created the "Glass Joe Title" (awarded for poor performance in the MLB).
-He has so far awarded it to the Los Angeles Angels, the New York Mets, the New York Yankees, and the Atlanta Braves.